Overwhelmed by the sheer amount of stuff in your home? Need to get rid of it quickly?

 Waste Management Bagster

 If you’re renovating, landscaping, or doing other projects around your home and have accumulated a large amount of waste, consider Waste Management Bagster.
-This service comes to your home to collect your junk so you don’t have to worry about transporting it to a recycling center or dumpster.
+This service comes to your home to collect your junk and trash so you don’t have to worry about transporting it to a recycling center or dumpster.

 Simply buy a Bagster bag at your local home improvement store, fill it with your junk (each bag can hold up to 3,300 pounds of debris or waste), and schedule a time for pickup.
 To find local retailers, check out the Waste Management Bagster’s directory.